Socializing Puppies With Cats Step by Step

 2. Use a tall baby gate so the cat can observe safely

-3. Reward both pets with treats for calm behavior (try single ingredient freeze dried liver from your dog subscription box)
+3. Reward both pets with treats for calm behavior (try single ingredient freeze dried liver from your dog best dog subscription boxes)

 4. Limit sessions to 5 minutes initially